PPP TRADE DESK | PRIVATE PLACEMENT PROGRAM | PROJECT FINANCE | MONETIZING | SBLC | BG

 The standby letter of credit is neither a contract nor a negotiable instrument and if it is not properly drafted, it will not be considered a guarantee at all.
 The standby letter of credit or SBLC is a distinct legal instrument, unlike any other.
 The obligation of the issuer of the SBLC is independent of the underlying contract between the issuer's customer and the beneficiary of the SBLC.
 The standby letter of credit enables a businessman to enter into business ventures with minimal fear of loss.
 By substituting the credit of a third party, usually a bank, for that of the debtor, the businessman can help to protect his investment.
 Finally, the standby letter of credit is particularly well suited for preventing loss or delay of payment caused by the debtor's bankruptcy.
 Because the standby letter of credit and its proceeds are not part of the bankruptcy estate, the beneficiary of a standby letter of credit should receive payment from the bank without delay.
 The low cost and adaptability to a wide range of business transactions make the standby letter of credit very attractive to the business community and to business lawyers.

 MAXIMUCH has long experience in issuance of SBLC & BG and we have successfully attained closure many times over.
-Corporations, Banks, Airlines Operators, Investment Bankers, Miners, Project Owners, Oil & Gas Traders and Refiners, Commodity Traders, etc. have successfully obtained SBLCs through us.
+Multinationals, Corporations, Banks, Airlines Operators, Investment Banking Companies, Mine Owners, Project Owners, Oil & Gas E&P Companies/Traders/Refiners, Commodity Traders, etc. have successfully obtained SBLCs through us.
 If you follow our procedure, it is likely that you might obtain an SBLC provided you are financially capable to transact and possess the right business credentials.
 We, however, do not accept SBLC / BG applications from either brokers or intermediaries.

 Buying a Bank Guarantee (BG) or Standby Letter of Credit (SBLC) Owned Instrument & Service Description